timokonkwo/techtalk/README.md

 * Make changes or create a new landing page entirely

-* integrate your changes
+* Stage your changes

 ```bash
   git add . && git commit -m "your commit message"
 ```

-* Push to your copy of the project
+* Push to your copy of the project (ie The one you forked)

 ```bash
   git push